 Most definitions of critical thinking are fairly complex and best understood by philosophy majors or psychologists.

-The Foundation for Critical Thinking offers this definition:
+For example, the Foundation for Critical Thinking, a nonprofit think tank, offers this definition:

 “Critical thinking is the intellectually disciplined process of actively and skillfully conceptualizing, applying, analyzing, synthesizing, and/or evaluating information gathered from, or generated by, observation, experience, reflection, reasoning, or communication, as a guide to belief and action.”

-If that leaves you scratching your head, here are some definitions that you may relate to more easily.
+If that makes your head spin, here are some definitions that you can relate to more easily.

 Or, a catchy way of defining critical thinking is “deciding what’s true and what you should do.”